 Drone Fly Map Sunshine Coast

-✅ Sunshine Coast looks scarier than it is..
+🚨 Sunshine Coast looks scary..
 The airport's restricted 5.5 km zone is a no go but the further restricted zones from Kuluin to Mountain Creek is actually restricted to 120 m which is the highest you can in Australia.
 Further South becomes a little tricky due to the hospital's heliports.
 The Sunshine Coast council has voted to authorize drones weighting less than 500g.
 To fly in peace over the Sunshine Coast's council lands, you will need a special authorisation.
 See here for more information.

 Drone Fly Map Townsville

 🚨 In Townsville, drones are strictly restricted without permission north of the river bed and south next to the to heliports (there is also no fly zone near Lake Ross).
 Important note that Magnetic Island, famous for tourists is also under a complete restricted zone.

 ✅ Sweet spots to fly your UAV around Townsville: